ChatGPT overview: models, features, prices explained

 Solution: Projects allows you to group chats into one folder and gives you the option to add instructions and files that ChatGPT will automatically access for each new chat.

-How to use it: Use the “plus” symbol near the item “Projects” in the main menu.
-Name your project and add your instructions and files.
+How to use it: Use the “New project” menu item in the main menu.
+Name your project and add instructions and files.

 Tip: There’s a maximum amount of files you can upload to a project and you’ll get an early warning when approaching it.
 Too many instructions and files might lower the quality of ChatGPT’s answers.